laravel/vapor-docs/1.0/resources/queues.md

 :::danger Duplicate Queue Names

 When using custom queue names, it is important to ensure the names are unique between projects and environments.
-Vapor automatically configures a Lambda function for each environment to process jobs from the queue.
-When the queue is shared, there is no guarantee which environment will process jobs on that queue.
+One easy way to accomplish this is by using the `SQS_SUFFIX` environment variable in each environment.
+This guarantees that custom queue names have a unique names in SQS.
 :::

 ### Disabling The Queue